Email Sending Limits Overview

 Recommended Sending Limits

-Apollo strongly advises you start with the recommended mailbox setting of 50 emails per day, 6 per hour, and with a 600-second delay between emails.
+Apollo strongly advises you start with the recommended mailbox setting of 50 emails per day, 6 per hour, with a 600-second delay between emails.

 While the maximum number of emails you can send from a connected mailbox via Apollo is higher than this, you should start with 50 and monitor your email performance closely.
 If you notice any deliverability issues, lower your sending limits immediately.

-It's Not Just a Numbers Game!
+Not Just a Numbers Game

 To send a higher volume of emails without putting your domain at risk: